Back to New Arrivals

 How Do Meerkats Order Pizza?: Wild Facts about Animals and the Scientists Who Study Them (Hardcover)

-In this uproariously funny and charmingly illustrated nonfiction book for middle grade readers, Brooke Barker of Sad Animal Facts introduces readers to incredible animals and the bizarre things human scientists do to understand them.
+In this “pleasing and informative” (Kirkus Reviews) illustrated nonfiction book for middle grade readers, Brooke Barker of Sad Animal Facts introduces readers to incredible animals and the bizarre things human scientists do to understand them.

 Pediatrician Dr.